Blog

 3. Damage to system files or the registry

-5. Incorrectly installed system updates
+5. Improperly installed system updates

 6. Conflicts with third-party software

-How to fix error 0xc0000022 – proven methods
+How to Fix Error 0xc0000022 – Proven Methods

-1. Run the program as an administrator.
+1. Run the program as an administrator

-The simplest and often effective method:
+The simplest and often most effective method:

-• Right-click on the program icon.
+• Right-click on the program icon

-• Select Run as administrator
+• Select " Run as administrator"

-• Confirm the UAC (User Account Control) prompt.
+• Confirm the UAC (User Account Control) prompt

-2. Enable .NET Framework
+2. Enable the .NET Framework

 • Go to Control Panel > Programs > Turn Windows features on or off

-• Select .NET Framework 3.5 (includes .NET 2.0 and 3.0) and .NET Framework 4.x.
+• Select the .NET Framework 3.5 (includes .NET 2.0 and 3.0) and .NET Framework 4.x options

-• Click OK and restart your computer.
+• Click OK and restart your computer

 3. Check file permissions